Mieszko I: Cooperation with Sweden and the war against Denmark

 Mieszko decided on the alliance with Sweden probably in order to help protect his possessions in Pomerania from the Danish King Harald Bluetooth and his son Sweyn.
 They may have acted in cooperation with the Wolinian autonomous entity.
-The Danish were defeated ca. 991 and their ruler was expelled.
+The Danish were defeated c.
+991 and their ruler was expelled.
 The dynastic alliance with Sweden had probably affected the equipment and composition of Mieszko's troops.
-Perhaps at that time the Varangian warriors were recruited; their presence is indicated by archaeological excavations in the vicinity of Poznań.

 Participation in German civil war

 In 982 Emperor Otto II suffered a disastrous defeat against the Emirate of Sicily.
 The resulting weakness of the imperial power was exploited by the Lutici, who initiated a great uprising of the Polabian Slavs in 983.
 German authority in the area ceased to exist and the Polabian tribes began to threaten the Empire.
 The death of Otto II at the end of that year contributed further to the unrest.
 Ultimately the Lutici and the Obotrites were able to liberate themselves from German rule for the next two centuries.

 The Emperor left a minor successor, Otto III.
 His regency was claimed by Henry II of Bavaria.
-Like in 973, Mieszko and the Czech duke Boleslav II took the side of the Bavarian duke.
-This fact is confirmed in the chronicle of Thietmar, which noted that "There arrived [at the Diet of Quedlinburg] also, among many other princes: Mieszko, Mściwoj and Boleslav and promised to support him under oath as the king and ruler".
+Like in 973, Mieszko and the Czech duke Boleslaus II took the side of the Bavarian duke.
+This fact is confirmed in the chronicle of Thietmar, which noted that "There arrived [at the Diet of Quedlinburg] also, among many other princes: Mieszko, Mściwoj and Boleslaus and promised to support him under oath as the king and ruler".

 In 984 the Czechs took over Meissen, but in the same year Henry II gave up his pretension to the German throne.

 The role played by Mieszko I in the subsequent struggles is unclear because the contemporary sources are scarce and not in agreement.
 Probably in 985 the Polish ruler ended his support for the Bavarian duke and moved to the side of the Emperor.
 It is believed that Mieszko's motivation was the threat posed to his interests by the Polabian Slavs uprising.
 The upheaval was a problem for both Poland and Germany, but not for Bohemia.
 In the Chronicle of Hildesheim, in the entry for the year 985 it is noted that Mieszko came to help the Saxons in their fight against some Slavic forces, presumably the Polabians.